joneshf/purescript-run-console-experiment/README.md

 ```

 If you wanted to be more specific,
-you could change the line to `pure $ run $ runNoConsole` and fix remove the `Control.Monad.Eff.Console.CONSOLE` effect:
+you could change the line to `pure $ run $ runNoConsole` and remove the `Control.Monad.Eff.Console.CONSOLE` effect:

 ```PureScript
 module Main where